ryanpeek/ryanpeek.github.io/_posts/2016-09-28-static_maps_in_R.md

 ## Making a Basic Map!

 Now that we spent some time figuring out our CRS and loading up some files, we can make a basic map using the `maps` and `mapsdata` packages.
 I'm using the `viridis` package to pull some nice colors for use in the map.
 Not necessary, but just throwing it out there.
+The basic plotting package is nice, and allows you to specify location and region (world wide or within US).
+I've limited to a specific lat and long range using the `xlim` and `ylim` functions.

 {% highlight r %}